Toyota Prius V: Recognition

 The 2012 Prius v was selected among the five finalists for the 2012 Green Car of the Year to be awarded by the Green Car Journal in November 2011 at the Los Angeles Auto Show.
 The Prius Alpha was also shortlisted for 2012 Car of The Year Japan.
 Shared with the Toyota Prius Plug-in Hybrid, the Prius v was awarded Green Car Report's Best Car to Buy 2012.

+Replacement

+The Prius V was discontinued in the United States after the 2017 model year, with the XA40 RAV4 Hybrid indirectly taking its place.
+Japanese production was discontinued in March 2021.
+In Australia and New Zealand, it was indirectly replaced by the larger XU70 Kluger Hybrid in July 2021.
+The Prius+ was withdrawn from the European market without being directly replaced, although there are alternatives such as the XA50 RAV4 Hybrid and E210 Corolla Touring Sports Hybrid in the line-up.